New Construction Technology Planning

 Infrastructure Cost Comparison

 Installing conduit during construction: $1-3 per linear foot.
-Installing conduit by drilling after construction: $5-8 per linear foot.
-For a 100,000 sq ft building requiring 50,000 linear feet of conduit, pre-planning saves $200,000-250,000.
-This is just one example; total infrastructure savings typically range from 50-70%.
+Retrofitting by drilling after construction: $5-8 per linear foot.
+For a 100,000 sq ft building, pre-planning saves $200,000-250,000.

-Timeline and Disruption
+Timeline & Disruption

-Quality and Performance
+Quality & Performance

 Future Expansion Accommodation